-A total of 81 submissions were received, of which one was late and accepted.
-Of these submissions, 44 were supporting the application and 36 were in opposition.
+A total of 218 submissions were received, of which one was late and accepted.
+Of these submissions, 163 were supporting the application and 55 were in opposition.
 The following is a summary of the issues contained with the submission that related specifically to the discharge to air from the crematorium and the discharge of treated wastewater to land.

-- 1. Emissions from the Crematorium - The number of cremations to occur on both a daily and weekly base is not clear within the application. - Potential for the emissions from the crematorium to adversely impact on surrounding horticultural and agricultural uses on surrounding land as well as on soil, water and other rural uses of the surrounding land. - Potential for the discharge to limit the long term diversity of use of the site. - Amenity affects from the discharge, visual effects and odour - 2.
+- 1. Emissions from the Crematorium - Potential for the emissions from the crematorium to adversely impact on surrounding horticultural and agricultural uses on surrounding land as well as on soil, water and other rural uses of the surrounding land. - Potential for the discharge to limit the long term diversity of use of the site. - Amenity affects from the discharge, visual effects and odour - 2.
 Mercury Emissions - Several submissions raised concerns about the potential for mercury contamination to occur as a result of its release from amalgam dental fillings.
 The concerns included the potential to jeopardise food production from the surrounding land, to impact on vegetable growers and vineyards. - 3.
 Waste Water Discharge to Land - Several submissions raised concerns about the potential impact of the discharge of wastewater to land.
 The concerns included the contamination of groundwater.